ftlabs/ftlabs.github.io/_posts/2018-02-19-tech-radar.md

 | | *default positioning* | *manual positioning* |

-More details are available (click to expand) in the table, and both the dashboard and the table can be removed from the display completely.
+More details are available in the table (click on the item to expand it), and both the dashboard and the table can be removed from the display completely.

 ## Features and requirements